xinkecf35/Door_Unlock_Web_GUI/src/backend/README.md

 This application is largely a Python app powered by the following:
 * Flask
-    - Flask-Restful
-        * Makes making REST API with Flask easier
     - Flask-SQLAlchemy
         * Object Relational Mapper and Database access
         * Meant to be DB agnostic
     - Flask-Marshmallow
         * For object serialization/deserialization and validation
 * SQLite (Used by SQLAlchemy)
-    - Lightweight RBDMS (because I don't have a 512 MB to give to a database)
+    - Lightweight RBDMS (because I don't have 512 MB to give to a database)
 * Docker
     - Containerization and Orchestration tool